 - Login to WordPress

-- Enter TinyMCE into the search field and perform the search:
+b.
+Enter Google Analytics Dashboard into the search field and perform the search:

-- The search results should then show the plugin.
-Clicking on install will download and install the plugin.
+c.
+The search results should then show the plugin.
+Clicking on install will automatically download and install the plugin onto your blog.

 - At the WordPress Dashboard, Click Google Analytics Dashboard under the Settings heading in the left sidebar

 - Log in using your Google Analytics credentials.